zeh/dasmjs/README.md

   * `2`: random access segment format.
 Output is made of chuncks that include a 4-byte origin and length header.
   * `3`: raw format.
 Just the data, no headers.
 * `quick`: boolean.
 If set to `true`, don't export any symbol and pass list as part of its returned data.
 Defaults to false.
-* (TODO) `parameters`: string.
+* `parameters`: string.
 List of switches passed to dasm as if it was being called from the command line.
-* (TODO) `include`: key-value object.
+* `include`: key-value object.
 This is a list of files that should be made available for the source code to `include`.
 The key contains the filename, and the value, its content.
-* (TODO) `machine`: target machine.
+* `machine`: target machine.
 Similarly to dasm's `-I` switch, this picks a list of (embedded) files to make available to the `include` command.
   * `"atari2600"`: includes dasm's own `atari2600/macro.h` and `atari2600/vcs.h` files.
   * `"channel-f"`: includes dasm's own `channel-f/macro.h` and `channel-f/ves.h` files.